coder-syl/easy-dataset-django/docs/README.md

 ## Overview

-Easy Dataset is an application specifically designed for creating fine-tuning datasets for Large Language Models (LLMs).
+Easy-Fine-Tunnin is an application specifically designed for creating fine-tuning datasets for Large Language Models (LLMs).
 It provides an intuitive interface for uploading domain-specific files, intelligently splitting content, generating questions, and producing high-quality training data for model fine-tuning.

-With Easy Dataset, you can transform domain knowledge into structured datasets, compatible with all LLM APIs that follow the OpenAI format, making the fine-tuning process simple and efficient.
+With Easy-Fine-Tunnin, you can transform domain knowledge into structured datasets, compatible with all LLM APIs that follow the OpenAI format, making the fine-tuning process simple and efficient.

 ![](./public/imgs/en-arc.png)